 #9.
 Avoid Toxic People

-You must know who are toxic people and then start with distance yourself from them.
+You must know who toxic people are and then start with distance yourself from them.
 If you don’t know this, you can’t separate toxic people from those who are difficult or who annoy you.
 These are ten types of toxic people.
 Stay away from them no matter what and try at all costs not to become one of them.

 1. The Gossip

-“Great minds discuss ideas, average ones discuss events, and small minds discuss people.” – Eleanor Roosevelt
+“Great minds discuss ideas, average ones discuss events, and small minds discuss people.” – Eleanor Roosevelt.

 Talking and learning from interesting people is much better than wasting your time listening and speaking about the misfortune of others.
 If Gossip becomes your habit makes you will hurt other people, and you will feel gross.